Doctor insights on:

 Breastfeeding is providing nutrition to an infant using breat milk either directly by infant latching and sucking on the nipple or by feeding via bottle with expressed breast milk (when baby has difficulty suckling).
 Breast milk is the best milk for any baby but ...Read more

-Recall concern: Fda posted a warning concerning intranasal zinc ..."while Zicam also makes zinc-containing oral cold remedies, these are not subject to this warning because the development of anosmia appears to be related to the intranasal application of zinc." anosmia is the liss of smell.
+Recall concern: Fda posted a warning concerning intranasal zinc ..."while zicam also makes zinc-containing oral cold remedies, these are not subject to this warning because the development of anosmia appears to be related to the intranasal application of zinc." anosmia is the liss of smell.
 You should consult your physician regarding this warning. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can i use nasal spray before surgery?

 - Can i use throat sprays while pregnant?